Vestiaire Collective Raises €40 Million Additional Funding to Provide Technology Solutions for the Fashion Ecosystem and Fuel Further International Growth

 About Bpifrance

 Bpifrance is the French national investment bank: it finances businesses - at every stage of their development - through loans, guarantees, equity investments and export insurances.
-Bpifrance also provides extra financial services (training, consultancy) to help entrepreneurs meet their challenges (innovation, export…).
+Bpifrance also provides extra financial services (training, consultancy.) to help entrepreneurs meet their challenges.

 For more information, please visit: www.bpifrance.fr - Follow us on Twitter: @Bpifrance - @BpifrancePresse